 You should also know that you can use the Alt key with a regular value.
 For instance, you can type Alt and then the number 3 on the keypad.
 This inserts a character for a heart.
 The values between 0 and 31 do not represent printable characters in either ASCII or ANSI codes.
 If you hold down the Alt key and enter a number between 1 and 31 on the numeric keypad, Word inserts various miscellaneous dingbat characters in your document.
 The best way to see how this works is to simply try it in a document of your choosing.

-To insert the full range of Unicode characters into your document, you cannot use the simple approach of holding down the Alt key and using the numeric keypad.
-Instead, you must display the Symbols dialog box.
+You can insert Unicode characters, if you know them, by holding down the Alt key and using the numeric keypad.
+Doing so can be a bit hit-and-miss because it can be difficult to remember such codes.
+To insert the full range of Unicode characters, you are better off to display the Symbols dialog box.
 (Display the Insert tab of the ribbon, click Symbol in the Symbols group, and then click More Symbols.)
 You can then choose a font and a Unicode subset.
 Word then displays the available characters in the dialog box, and you can select the character you want to insert.

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (11219) applies to Microsoft Word 2007, 2010, 2013, and 2016.
+This tip (11219) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021.
 You can find a version of this tip for the older menu interface of Word here: Putting Character Codes to Work.

 Author Bio